silkyclouds/Autokong/README.md

 <h2>Introduction</h2>
 <p>AutoKong is a script designed to automate the tasks of the SongKong music management application.
 SongKong is a powerful tool for managing and organizing your music library.
 However, processing large folders can be cumbersome and may lead to memory overloads and other issues.
 AutoKong helps by automating SongKong tasks, ensuring large folders are split into manageable sizes before processing, and providing flexibility in task execution.</p>
+<p>A special thanks to Paul Taylor, the developer of SongKong, for his unwavering support to all users of his project.
+You can download SongKong from here.</p>

 <h2>Features</h2>
 <ul>